 Parents of minor children who are separating or getting a divorce are required to attend a mandatory parenting class on the effects of divorce and separation on children.
 Learn more about locations, dates, and class fees by clicking on the link above.
 This will take you to the UT State Courts site.

-The Divorce Education for Children program.
+There is also a Divorce Education for Children program.
 The Utah State Courts offer this free class for children to help them adapt to the transitions they face during their parent's divorce.
 The class helps children learn skills to better express their feelings, and help them understand that they are not alone and that divorce is not their fault.
 This class is intended for children ages 9 - 12, and is offered in Logan, Ogden, Salt Lake City, and Provo.
-People who are interested in registering their child for a class may do so at https://www.utcourts.gov/specproj/dived/children.html or call 801-578-3897 for more information.
+People who are interested in registering their child for a class may do so on the website above or call 801-578-3897 for more information.